-Thirty years after the events of the first film, a new blade runner, LAPD Officer K (Ryan Gosling), unearths a long-buried secret that has the potential to plunge what's left of society into chaos.
-K's discovery leads him on a quest to find Rick Deckard (Harrison Ford), a former LAPD blade runner who has been missing for 30 years.Written by
+Thirty years after the events of Blade Runner (1982), a new Blade Runner, L.A.P.D.
+Officer "K" (Ryan Gosling), unearths a long-buried secret that has the potential to plunge what's left of society into chaos.
+K's discovery leads him on a quest to find Rick Deckard (Harrison Ford), a former L.A.P.D.
+Blade Runner, who has been missing for thirty years.Written by

 Warner Bros.
 Pictures

 (at around 34 mins) The Memory Bearings are optical devices, so how were they affected by the Blackout of 2022, which was caused by an electro-magnetic pulse?
 The memory bearings are read optically, but we can only guess how they are written, and edited; a punched card is also read optically, but it would be "edited" by a shotgun, and "erased" by a rainstorm.
 See more »